PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

     :alt: A graphical representation of a directed graph.

     Graphical representation of the underlying routing network of a more complex simulation.
-    Each circle represents a intermediate stage, and the arrows the corresponding connections.
+    Each circle represents an intermediate stage, while the arrows the corresponding connections.

 In the following sections, we will explain how to set-up such routing networks in *JuPedSim*.

 Stages
 ------

-A stage in *JuPedSim* is an intermediate target the agent wants to reach.
+In *JuPedSim*, a stage refers to an interim target that the agent aims to reach.
 When a stage is reached, the agent will wait for its completion and then continue to the next stage.
 A stage may already count as completed when the stage is reached or when some condition is fulfilled.
-These different kind of stages will be explained below.
+The various types of stages will be explained below.

 Waypoint
 ^^^^^^^^

-The most fundamental kind of stage is a :class:`Waypoint <jupedsim.stages.WaypointStage>`, it represents a target the agent need to reach.
+The most fundamental kind of stage is a :class:`Waypoint <jupedsim.stages.WaypointStage>`.
+It represents a target the agent needs to reach.
 For the way finding, the agent always targets the Waypoint directly.
-A Waypoint counts as completed when the agents reach a specified distance from the defined Waypoint.
+A Waypoint is considered completed once agents arrive within a designated distance from the defined Waypoint.
-The figure belows shows how a Waypoint is used in the simulation, here the center (orange) is the Waypoint and the blue area marks which an agent needs to reach to complete the stage.
+The figure below shows how a Waypoint is used in the simulation.
+Here the center (colored orange) represents the Waypoint, and the surrounding blue area indicates the zone an agent must enter to complete the stage.

 .. figure:: /_static/stages/waypoint.svg
     :width: 20%
     :align: center
     :alt: A dot representing the Waypoint, with an circle around it, depicting the area an agent needs to enter to complete the stage.

-    Representation of a :class:`Waypoint <jupedsim.stages.WaypointStage>` (orange) with the given distance (orange line).
+    Representation of a :class:`Waypoint <jupedsim.stages.WaypointStage>` (colored orange) with the given distance (orange line).

 A Waypoint at :math:`(0.6, -1.4)` with an accepted distance of 2m can be added to the simulation via: